 - Oregon Innocence Project: to assist people who have been wrongly convicted and imprisoned in clearing their names

-- Women in Prison Project: to address the needs of women in the criminal justice system through direct services to incarcerated women as well as litigation, legislative reform, and other policy and communications initiatives
+- Women's Justice Project: to address the needs of women in the criminal justice system through direct services to incarcerated women as well as litigation, legislative reform, and other policy and communications initiatives

 - Criminal justice reform: to promote better understanding of and reform of Oregon's criminal justice system